I am very excited to have something new to show you here.

 Some interesting facts about Spotted Salamanders:

 They live most of their lives 3 meters underground and come up to vernal pools this time of year to breed and lay their eggs.
-The eggs take 4-6 weeks to hatch.
-It isn’t known what their exact lifespan is in the wild, but they’ve been known to live over 20 years in captivity!
+The eggs take 4 to 6 weeks to hatch.
+It isn’t known what their exact lifespan is in the wild, but they have been known to live over 20 years in captivity!

-(I don’t recommend someone try to keep one as a pet, as it’s not fair to the salamander, possibly illegal, and it is difficult to give them the conditions they need to be healthy.)
+(I do NOT recommend someone try to keep one as a pet.
+It is not fair to the salamander, possibly illegal, and it is difficult to give them the conditions they need to be healthy.)